opsschool/curriculum/programming_201.rst

 You will soon see that for almost everything you want to do, Python either has a something in its standard library or an amazing third-party module that you can import in seconds.
 But since this is a guide for operations engineers, I'll focus the discussion more towards Python's scripting capabilities.

-NOTE: Before I start, I want to point out a series of documents called Python Enhancement Proposals, PEP for short.
+NOTE: Before I start, I want to point out a series of documents called `Python Enhancement Proposals <https://www.python.org/dev/peps/>`_, PEP for short.
 Like their title suggests, these are potential enhancements to the Python language that have been proposed by members of the community.
 There's a lot of them, and you don't have to go over every single one, but you can find some very useful tips and best-practices there.